Now that you've signed up with Bookwhen, it's time to get started with adding events to your schedule by creating your first entry!

 Enforce online payment

-In this section, you can restrict how many tickets can be booked in a single booking.
-For example, 1 to restrict to one attendee per booking.
+This section allows you to restrict how many tickets can be booked in a single booking.
+For example, '1' prohibits purchasing to one attendee per booking.

 Setting up tickets for your events is explained further here.